-The University of Puget Sound completes a national background inquiry which includes a criminal felony and misdemeanor search, national sex offender registry database search, social security number validation and trace.
+The University of Puget Sound completes a national background inquiry, including a criminal felony and misdemeanor search, national sex offender registry database search, social security number validation, and trace.
 Adverse information discovered in the background check will not automatically disqualify an individual from employment.
-Decisions concerning employment will be made on a case-by-case basis in conjunction with a review of the job description and requirements.
+Decisions concerning employment will be made on a case-by-case basis in conjunction with reviewing the job description and requirements.

 If you have questions regarding the background check, please contact our Human Resources Department at 253.879.3369.
-You will be required to complete this after the APPIC match and prior to beginning our employment.
+You will be required to complete this after the APPIC match and before beginning our employment.
 Human Resources typically contacts our new interns within one to two months of the match.

 If you would like psychotherapy training at Counseling, Health, & Wellness Services as either a current master's student seeking a field or an early doctoral student doing practica in preparation for internship applications, you may be interested in our Practicum Counselor positions.
-Prac Counselors see a small number of psychotherapy clients, with the clinical supervision of our Doctoral Psychology Interns.
+Prac Counselors see a small number of psychotherapy clients, with our Doctoral Psychology Interns' clinical supervision.
 Please visit our Practicum Counselor website for a full description of this training opportunity.